ryeash/doctor/README.md

 - [@Cached](doctor-core/src/main/java/vest/doctor/Cached.java): an instance is created and shared for a configurable length of time
-- [@Reloadable](doctor-core/src/main/java/vest/doctor/Reloadable.java): an instance is created and cached until a [ReloadProviders](doctor-core/src/main/java/vest/doctor/event/ReloadProviders.java) event is produced, at which point the cached instance will be cleared and a new instance will be created the next time an instance is requested (lazily)
+- [@Reloadable](doctor-core/src/main/java/vest/doctor/Reloadable.java): an instance is created and cached until a [ReloadProviders](doctor-core/src/main/java/vest/doctor/event/ReloadProviders.java) event is published, at which point the cached instance will be cleared and a new instance will be created the next time an instance is requested (lazily)

 ### Qualifiers